-At a fundamental level, fat storage occurs when caloric intake exceeds caloric output, a topic I discussed in some detail in The Energy Balance Equation.
+.At a fundamental level, fat storage occurs when caloric intake exceeds caloric output and there is a surplus energy balance.
 Now, I know that a lot of people claim that basic thermodynamics don’t hold for humans.
 Simply, they are wrong.
 Invariably, the studies used to support this position are based on a faulty data set: to whit, they are drawing poor conclusions about what people SAY that they are eating.

-How We Get Fat Part 2: Nutrient Intake, Oxidation and Storage Part Deux
+Nutrient Intake, Oxidation and Storage

 The primary storage of fat in the body is in fat cells, duh.
 Most of that is found in what is called subcutaneous fat, which is found under the skin.
 There is also fat stored around the gut area called visceral fat (this surrounds the organs).
-Fat can also be stored in ‘bad’ places like the liver and pancreas under certain conditions; this is called ectopic fat storage.
+Fat can also be stored in “bad” places like the liver and pancreas under certain conditions.
+This is called ectopic fat storage.

 I’m going to focus here on subcutaneous fat.
 There, whether or not fat is stored or removed comes down to a concept called fat balance, which I discuss in some detail in The Ultimate Diet 2.0.
 You can think of fat balance as the fat specific equivalent of energy balance.
 That is